-After honeymoon phase, excitement of whatever new land has to offer, culture challenges will reach you.
-You will need to understand how to be a white skin person in Asian world, or dark skin person in white community.
+After the honeymoon phase, the excitement of whatever new land has to offer, culture challenges will reach you.
+You will need to understand how to be a white skin person in the Asian world or dark skin person in the white community.
 You will experience one form of racism or another.
-You need to grow a thick-skin if you want to really live in a foreign country as you still need to pay your bills, go shopping or visit a doctor when you are sick… Grass is not always greener on the other side…
+You need to grow a thick skin if you want to really live in a foreign country as you still need to pay your bills, go shopping or visit a doctor when you are sick… Grass is not always greener on the other side…

 Living Peter Pan-like existences